 Director Juran was just beginning his monster-fantasy phase.
 The former Oscar-winning designer may not have known that he’d only be directing a few scattered scenes for Mantis, with little control over the film’s overall shape.
 Juran helmed three of the best Ray Harryhausen films, and even his no-budget Attack of the 50-Foot Woman is well-directed.
 But the Mantis script has almost nothing dramatic to direct.
 Kids and nostalgic monster movie fans must wait patiently for the next appearance of the curiously uninspiring insect creature.

 A real Mantis is used for a couple of shots but most of the time the big bug is a large marionette / rod puppet, filmed in miniature settings or positioned before rear-screen projections.
 The model doesn’t have enough detail but it looks very good against some okay miniature sets, often with heavy fog to enhance the creep factor.
-The most effective scene, the wrecking of a bus, should have been the first of several set pieces showing the monster in action.
+The most effective scene is the wrecking of a bus.
+It should have been the first of several set pieces showing the monster in action.
 Partly hidden by fog, the rod puppet finally acquires a bit of visual mystery.

-Unlike Them! this giant bug engages in little violent interaction with the human characters.
-For most of the show we’re stuck in ‘mysterious attack aftermath’ mode — the main characters are trying to figure out things we’ve known since scene one.
+Unlike Them! this giant bug engages in little violent interaction with the humans.
+For most of the show the main characters are stuck in ‘mysterious attack aftermath’ mode — trying to figure out things we’ve known since scene one.
 Only in the final confrontation do people share the frame with the monster.
-When paramedics at the bus accident find no bodies, we’re told that the incredibly voracious Mantis gobbled them up.
-But we just don’t buy it — the critter moves so slowly, your grandma could climb out of the bus with a broken hip and still make a clean getaway.
-Contrast that with the bug onslaught scenes in the crude, tasteless Cosmic Monsters: they nevertheless generate real Insect Fear, a frisson that escapes Deadly Mantis entirely.
+When paramedics at the bus accident find no bodies we’re told that the incredibly voracious Mantis gobbled them up.
+But we just don’t buy it — the critter moves so slowly your grandma could climb out of the bus with a broken hip and still make a clean getaway.
+Contrast that with the bug onslaught scenes in the crude, tasteless Cosmic Monsters: they generate genuine Insect Fear, a frisson that escapes Deadly Mantis entirely.